-Nick is a Senior Associate in the contentious construction and engineering practice.
+Nick is a Partner and Head of the firm’s Middle East contentious construction and engineering practice.

-Nick helps owners, employers and contractors of major international projects navigate the often complex issues arising in their disputes.
-He has an in-depth understanding of the various issues relating to time, cost and quality that commonly arise in construction disputes.
-He has experience of working with various technical experts and can leverage their evidence in legal argument to achieve a commercially favourable result.
+Nick helps owners, employers and contractors of major international projects navigate the various issues that arise in construction and engineering disputes.
+He has an in-depth understanding of the complex challenges in bringing and defending claims relating to time, cost and quality.
+Nick works closely with the various technical experts that are often essential to the successful resolution of construction disputes, leveraging their evidence in legal argument to achieve a commercially favourable result for our clients.

 Nick's experience includes advising:

-- an international consortium of contractors on ICC arbitration proceedings arising out of the termination of a £250 million EPC contract for a substantial infrastructure project in Europe
+- an international consortium of contractors on ICC arbitration proceedings arising out of the termination of a £250 million EPC contract (FIDIC Silver Book) for a substantial infrastructure project in the Middle East